grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 }
 ```

-The code still doesn't compile, because the interface has an `Execute()` method we need to implement in the `NewReservationComand`.
+The code still doesn't compile, because the interface has an `Execute()` method we need to implement in the `NewReservationCommand`.
 Any implementation will do as the logic of this method is outside the scope of the current Statement.
 We only need to make the compiler happy.
 Our IDE can generate the default method body for us.
 This should do:

 ```csharp
 public class NewReservationCommand : ReservationCommand